 How a Mother Can Lose Custody of Her Child in New Jersey

 The bond between a mother and child is like none other.
 While in the past, mothers were afforded rights regarding their children, today, both parents have equal rights to custody and parental responsibility.
-If you fear being left out of your child’s life during divorce, call a dedicated custody attorney to learn how a mother can lose custody of her child in New Jersey.
+If you fear being left out of your child’s life during divorce, or have questions about how a mother can lose a custody battle, call a dedicated custody attorney to learn how a mother can lose custody of her child in New Jersey.

 How Marital Status Affects Parental Rights

 Both parents have equal rights to the child even they were born out of wedlock, just as if the child was the result of a marriage.
 The only difference is that there was no presumption of paternity for a child born out of wedlock.
 As such, it may be necessary to legally establish paternity.
 This paternity could be established either via an agreement between the two parents or by a court order.
 If there is some question of the child’s father, the court may order a paternity test to establish arrangements such as child support.